NCVotes/voters-ingestor/README.md

 Of course, because the Postgres instance runs in the foreground, you'll need to leave it running in one terminal and run these commands in another.

+#### Running Django commands easily

+A helper script is included to start up the external DB to run a manage.py command.
+Simply replace `./manage.py` with `./extmanage` to run a command with the DB running, and automatically clean up afterwards.

 ## Fetching and Processing Data

 To fetch the voter data files run `python manage.py voter_fetch`.
 This will download, unzip and track